The Wise Men (book): Members of the group

 The group comprised two lawyers, two bankers, and two diplomats.
-Five of the six were from the so-called Georgetown Set.
+Five of the six were from the Georgetown Set.
 Acheson, Harriman, and Lovett had known each other since their days at prep school or college and on Wall Street.
 Bohlen, Kennan and McCloy were younger and did not know the others well until their public lives brought them into close contact.
 Most of these men, Lovett and McCloy in particular, were strongly influenced by Secretary of War Henry Stimson.
 Elihu Root, Stimson's mentor, is often regarded as the prototypical "wise man."

 Influence

-They coalesced as a group when Truman became president in 1945 and greatly needed advice on foreign policy, as he knew very little in that area.
+They coalesced as a group when Harry S. Truman became president in 1945 and greatly needed advice on foreign policy, as he knew very little in that area.
 The group helped to create a bipartisan foreign policy based on resistance to the expansion of Soviet power.
 The authors describe them as the hidden architects behind the Truman Doctrine, the Marshall Plan, and Cold War containment.
-Kennan, in particular, is regarded as "the father of containment."
+Kennan, in particular, is regarded as "the father of containment".

 The book portrays them as personifying an ideal of statesmanship marked by nonpartisanship, pragmatic internationalism, and aversion to ideological fervor.
-They tended to be practical, pro-business, and anti-communist.
+They tended to be practical, pro-business, and anti-Communist.
 After the six had retired from public life, they and other like-minded establishment elders were dubbed The Wise Men.
 In 1967 and 1968, Johnson summoned them and a few others (including General Omar Bradley) to advise him on foreign policy, particularly the Vietnam War.
 In November 1967, they unanimously recommended staying in Vietnam, but in a pivotal second meeting in March 1968, most said the war could not be won and American troops should be withdrawn.